jitsi/signal-sidecar/README.md

 ## overview
 `signal-sidecar` collects data from `jicofo` and `prosody` and presents it in a format intended for consumption by devops tools that manage a Jitsi deployment.
+It includes a TCP agent intended for use with HAProxy.

 Reported drain status is normally based on the contents of a file located at `STATUS_PATH`.
 The sidecar will report a `DRAIN` status anytime the number of